This post contains affiliate links. We may earn money or products contained in this post. Please click my disclosure policy to learn more.

 Trying a new creative activity can really boast your imagination.
 Try writing a poem or a short story.
 I won’t cost you anything in supplies and it can be loads of fun.

 You can also sign up for a class on knitting, crocheting, jewelry making.
 Find a new fun form of art while you’re struggling for inspiration.
 You’ll gain knowledge, it’ll take your mind off your block, and who knows where you’ll find yourself.
 If you don’t want to leave your house or you can’t find any good local classes then I highly suggest Skillshare.
 This is an on-line streaming service with thousands of creative classes on a ton of subjects.
-With my link here you can get two-months FREE!
+With my link here you can get two weeks FREE!
 You can binge all the classes you want and if you don’t like it cancel your membership at any time without being charged.
 I adore Skillshare.
 I’m always taking classes and indulging in the beauty of learning something new.

 I adore Pinterest.
 I pretty much always find inspiration for an art project there.
 Search art, search random art, search anything.
 You’ll find something that makes you sit up.
 Don’t steal, stealing isn’t cool.
 However, beautiful art has a tendency to inspire beautiful art.
 I’ve discovered so many fabulous artists on Pinterest.
 I have several art boards.
 Feel free to follow my.
 I’m always posting.

 You may even discover styles you didn’t know about, new artists, new trends and techniques.
 So, grab some coffee, get cozy and search away!